khangluong2004/TicTacToe_AWS/README.md

 ## Project aims:
 1. Familiarize myself with Cloud computing, Serverless architecture and Hosting
 2. Have fun working on classic minimax searching algorithm on the bot
-3. Make a not-too-serious app that my friends (who are too lazy to do all the set up) could have a bit of fun
+3. Make a not-too-serious app that my friends (who are too lazy to do all the set up) could have a bit of fun straight away

 ## Progress:
 1. Finished the bare UI for playing with Front-end + Deal with AWS Amplify